stevek-ngdata/lilyproject/cr/process/server/README.txt

 cd myconf
 find -name .svn rm -rf {} \;

-and then edit the files
+and then edit the various files as appropriate

-conf/general/hbase.xml
-conf/general/zookeeper.xml

 Run
 ===